 F – Favorite mode of transportation:

 I really love taking trains.
 The routes tend to be so much more scenic than roads and you can move around and be social!
 It can also be a great way to interact with the locals, particularly if you ride Chinese trains in “Hard sleeper” class…that proved to be one of my favorite train rides ever!
+Oh and ferries!
+Though that might have changed during my last trip to Malaysia… More on that soon!

 G – Greatest feeling while traveling: